ivokabel/ivokabel.github.io/_posts/2017-12-28-a-journey-to-the-world-of-layered-surface-materials-chapter-1.md

 It seems to me that this is their ad-hoc (and incorrect) attempt to evaluate the light transmission through micro-facet-based surface, which was properly solved and published just in the same year (2007) by Walter et al. in the paper [Microfacet Models for Refraction through Rough Surfaces](https://www.cs.cornell.edu/~srm/publications/EGSR07-btdf.html).

 Second, it is important to understand that the model tries to approximate the whole sub-surface light transport by evaluating just one path while also neglecting the multiple scattering nature of the process.
 An interesting property of this approximation is (and the paper doesn’t explain this clearly enough) that they use the micro-facet’s normal for computing the refracted directions.
-This may cause approximation imprecisions for the incoming directions $\omega_{i}$ and $\omega_{o}$ at grazing angles.
+This may cause approximation imprecisions when the normal approaches grazing angles.

-Last, but not least, it completely ignores effect of solid angle (de-)compression when the light crosses the boundaries between media with different indices of refraction.
+Last, but not least, the paper completely ignores effects of solid angle (de-)compression when the light crosses the boundaries between media with different indices of refraction.

 ### Sampling